BTELNYY/yansimsavegameeditor/README.md

+#WARNING:
+If for some reason you see something like this:https://i.imgur.com/tMyf0bE.png You will need to just create the registry yourself.
+Open the registry editor and open Hikey current user, open software, right click on software and click create key, name it `btelnyy` Right click on this new key and create another key called `YanSaveEdit` now run the app again.
+I will patch this soon.

 # Yandere Simulator Save Game Editor
 A program to edit Yandere Simulators save files.
 You can edit the code, you can also submit your own edits to this page.
 I will review them and add them if needed.